kubernetes/k8s.io/gcsweb/README.md

 2. `gcsweb` is not designed for initial browsing (yet?) - it doesn't list which GCS buckets are available, and because bucket is a part of URL, you need a documented link to browse.

+#### Installation and deployment

+`gcsweb` is built from source code at http://github.com/kubernetes/test-infra/gcsweb into Docker container, which is then uploaded to private container storage at https://gcr.io/google_containers/gcsweb-amd64 and fetched during processing of `deployment.yaml`